Kapott/til/windows/remap-capslock-backspace.md

 Capslock is the epitome of uselessness.
 A homerow key which sits idle is a waste.
 Let's steal one of the genious ideas from the `colemak` keyboard layout and remap `CapsLock` to what probably is the third- or fourth-most used key on the keyboard: `Backspace`.

 Windows 10: Copy and paste this into a `.reg`file, and execute it.
+After executing it, you should **reboot** for it to take effect.

 ```
 REGEDIT4